mregydev/thisismedude/Readme.md

 Mosttly fs, buffer , path , stream and child process

+### Q. What types of streams you have worked with?

+Readable , Writeable and transform strean

+Please review this (sample)[https://github.com/mregydev/htmlIndexer] for transform stream

 ### Q- What is your knowledge of javascript ?

 I have good knowledge of javascript es6 and have written it in different module  formats inlcuding es , cjs and umd and also have good knowledge of typescript